CodosaurusLLC/CodosaurusLLC.github.io/speaking.md

       <td><a href="https://www.therelicans.com/polyglot" rel="nofollow" target="_new">Polyglot Podcast</a>,<br/>released 2021-12-01</td>
       <td>Online</td>
       <td>ACRUMEN and other<br/>software quality</td>
-      <td><a href="https://www.therelicans.com/polyglot/appropriate-correct-robust-usable-maintainable-and-efficient-acrumen-with-dave-aronson" rel="nofollow" target="_new">audio</a> and <a href="https://dev.to/newrelic/appropriate-correct-robust-usable-maintainable-and-efficient-acrumen-with-dave-aronson-4f71" rel="nofollow" target="_new">transcript</a></td>
+      <td><a href="https://www.therelicans.com/polyglot/appropriate-correct-robust-usable-maintainable-and-efficient-acrumen-with-dave-aronson" target="_new">audio</a> and <a href="https://dev.to/newrelic/appropriate-correct-robust-usable-maintainable-and-efficient-acrumen-with-dave-aronson-4f71" target="_new">transcript</a></td>
       <td class="numeric">44</td>
     </tr>
     <tr>